I purchased my first HyperVerse membership in December 2020 (they were then called HyperFund)….a lot has changed since then…⚠️

 I also took out a BitLoan using HyperPay to purchase some Strong nodes.

-I de-risked my initial ie. I had withdrawn the equivalent value or more than what I had spent on memberships.
+I de-risked my initial ie. I had withdrawn pretty-much everything I had spent on memberships.

 Marsmall was being promoted as one of the Hyper promotions – a place we could use to spend our “certified rewards”.
 People who had multiple accounts were asked to use one form to submit all;